Egocentrism

-Egocentrism refers to difficulty differentiating between self and other.
-More specifically, it is difficulty in accurately perceiving and understanding perspectives other than one's own.
+Egocentrism is the tendency to view situations primarily from one’s own perspective and to have difficulty understanding or considering the perspectives of others.

 Egocentrism is found across the life span: in infancy, early childhood, adolescence, and adulthood.

 Although egocentric behaviors are less prominent in adulthood, the existence of some forms of egocentrism in adulthood indicates that overcoming egocentrism may be a lifelong development that never achieves completion.
 Adults appear to be less egocentric than children because they are faster to correct from an initially egocentric perspective than children, not because they are less likely to initially adopt an egocentric perspective.

 During infancy

 When infants and young children display egocentrism they learn that their thoughts, values, and behaviors are different from those of others, also known as the theory of mind.
 Initially, during social interactions with others, mainly the caregivers, they misinterpret that they are one entity, because they are together for a long duration of time and the caregivers often provide for the children's needs.
 For example, a child may misattribute the act of their mother reaching to retrieve an object that they point to as a sign that they are the same entity, when in fact they are actually separate individuals.

 As early as 15 months old, children show both egocentrism and theory of mind.
 In a 2005 study, the children observed the experimenter place a toy in one of two boxes.
 A screen blocked their view when the experimenter moved the toy into the other box.
-When the screen was removed the children watched the experimenter's actions for much longer When the screen was removed, the children looked longer when the experimenter reached for the original box, indicating surprise. reach to take the toy out of one of the boxes, yet because the children did not see the switching part.
+When the screen was removed, the children watched the experimenter's actions for much longer, and the children also looked longer when the experimenter reached for the original box, indicating surprise.
 Not only does this show the existence of infants' memory capacity, but it also demonstrates how they have expectations based on their knowledge, as they are surprised when those expectations are not met.

 Piaget explained that egocentrism during infancy does not mean selfishness, self-centeredness, or egotism because it refers to the infant's understanding of the world in terms of their own motor activity as well as an inability to understand it.
 In children's social development, the infancy is the period where the individual performs very few social functions due to the conscious and subconscious concern with the fulfilment of physical needs.